 Vestibular Rehabilitation in Lee’s Summit, MO

 Vestibular Rehabilitation is a physical therapy used to treat the vestibular disorder.
 Some symptoms of vestibular disorder are vertigo, nausea, vomiting, and postural instability.
-We have professionals who will take care of you at Prime Physical Therapy.
+Vestibular rehabilitation therapy focuses on exercises that help in the management of dizziness and balance disorders.
+Consult Dr. Kyo Hwang at Prime Physical Therapy if you are experiencing dizzy spells or problems with your balance.
 For further guidance contact us or book an appointment online.
 You can also visit our clinic at 1161 NE Rice Rd Lee’s Summit, MO 64086.

 Table of Contents:

 We often take our ability to maintain balance and spatial orientation for granted until something causes us to lose that ability.
 If you’re finding that you are having trouble with your balance or are feeling dizzy often due to a condition or for an unknown reason, you may benefit from vestibular rehabilitation.
 Learn more about vestibular rehabilitation below!

 Vestibular rehabilitation is a therapy that focuses on helping individuals with vestibular conditions that cause dizziness or balance issues.
 Vestibular conditions are those that affect the vestibular system, which connects your inner ear to your brain and helps you keep your balance when walking over rough ground or getting out of bed.

 Some common therapies included in vestibular rehabilitation include:

 • Balance retraining exercises: Balance retraining exercises can take several weeks before they start to recalibrate balance for patients.
 These exercises include manual head maneuvers like shaking and nodding exercises, as well as staring activities, also known as gaze stabilization.